MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 - **Activity logs (Preview)**: Use this report to see labeling actions from users, and on devices and file paths.

-    This report has a **Columns** option, that lets you display more activity information than the default display.
+    This report has a **Columns** option that lets you display more activity information than the default display.
 You can also see more details about a file by selecting it to display **Activity Details**.

 - **Data discovery (Preview)**: Use this report to see information about labeled files found by scanners and supported endpoints.